FrancisBanville/ms_interpreting_probabilities/README.md

 species interactions [@Poisot2016StrProa].
 This has several benefits.
-For example, probabilities represent the limit of our knowledge about species interactions and can indicate the expected frequency of two species interacting with each other.
-They are also very helpful in predictive models when modeling the spatial distribution and temporal variability of ecological networks, generating new ecological data, and identifying priority sampling locations.
+For example, probabilities represent the limit of our knowledge about species interactions and can indicate the expected frequency of two species interacting with each other [TK].
+They are also very helpful in predictive models when modeling the spatial distribution of species [@Cazelles2016TheSpe] and the temporal variability of ecological networks [TK], generating new ecological data [e.g., @Strydom2022Food], and identifying priority sampling locations [see
+@Andrade-Pacheco2020FinHot for an ecological example of a sampling optimization problem].
+Moreover, the high rate of false negatives in ecological network data, resulting from the difficulty of witnessing interactions between rare species, makes it hard to interpret non-observations of species interactions ecologically [@Catchen2023MisLin].
+Using probabilities instead of yes-no interactions accounts for these observation errors; in that case, only forbidden interactions [@Jordano2003InvPro; @Olesen2010MisFor] would have a probability value of zero [but see @Gonzalez-Varo2016LabLim].

 However, representing species interactions probabilistically can also be challenging.
 Beyond methodological difficulties in estimating these numbers, there are important conceptual challenges in defining what we mean by "probability of interactions".
-Because this ecological representation is still in its infancy, there is no clear definition found in the literature.
+To the best of our knowledge, because the building blocks of this mathematical representation of food webs are still being laid, there is no clear definition found in the literature.
+This is worrisome, since working with probabilistic species interactions without clear guidelines could be misleading as much for field ecologists as for computational ecologists who use and generate these data.
 In this contribution, we outline different ways to define and interpret interactions probabilities in network ecology and propose an approach to thinking about them.
 These definitions mostly depend on the study system (e.g. local network or metaweb) and on the method used to generate them.
-We show that different definitions can have different ecological implications, especially related to spatial, temporal, and taxonomic scaling.
+We show that different definitions can have different ecological implications, especially regarding spatial, temporal, and taxonomic scaling.
 Although we will focus on food webs, our observations and advice can be applied to all types of ecological networks, from plant-pollinator to host-parasite networks.
-Overall, we argue that probabilities should be better documented, defined mathematically, and used with caution when describing species interactions.
+Specifically, we argue that probabilities should be better documented, defined mathematically, and used with caution when describing species interactions.

 # Definitions and interpretations